deftkitten/gen-prog-notes/CSS.md

 ## Overlapping Elements

-When elements are positioned to overlap, the element coming later in the HTML markup will, by default, appear on the top of the other elements.
+The element coming later in the HTML markup will, by default, appear on the top of the other elements.

 However, the `z-index` property can specify the order of how elements are stacked on top of one another
   - must be an integer (i.e. a whole number and not a decimal)
-  - higher values for the z-index property of an element move it higher in the stack than those with lower values.
+  - higher values for the z-index = higher in stack

 ## Animation